johnashborn/StuDie_app/README.md

 📚 StuDie — Your Student Buddy App
 Hey there! 👋
-StuDie is a personal side project I'm working on to make student life a little easier.
-Think of it as your academic buddy—packed with useful tools to help you study smarter, not harder, cuz we hate that do we? haha
+StuDie is a personal side project I’m building to make student life just a little easier.
+Think of it as your academic sidekick—packed with useful tools to help you study smarter, not harder.

-Anyways, here are the current features👇👇
+Because let’s be honest... no one wants to study harder 😤

 🚀 Current Features
 📸 Camera Calculator
-Snap a photo of a math problem and let the app do the thinking.
-It uses OCR to read the expression and solves it using `exp4j`.
-Fast, simple, and kinda magical and it still amazes me how it worked.
+Snap a photo of a math problem and let the app solve it for you.
+Uses OCR to read expressions and evaluates them using exp4j.
+Fast, simple, and honestly... it still blows my mind how it works.

-📄 DOCX/Text to PDF Converter (to be upgraded)
+📄 DOCX/Text to PDF Converter (WIP upgrade)

-Write your notes or pick an existing file—StuDie turns it into a clean PDF in seconds using Android’s built-in `PdfDocument`.
-Handy for assignments, reviewers, or anything else.
-But if your document has a picture, it won't convert it into pdf but instead it will vanish into the void.
+Write notes in-app or pick an existing .txt or .docx file—StuDie turns it into a clean, printable PDF using Android’s native PdfDocument.

+⚠️ Image support in DOCX isn't fully working yet—images currently disappear into the void (fix in progress).

+🎙 Speech to Text
+Record your voice and convert it into editable text.
+Great for lectures, quick notes, or when your hands are just too lazy to type.

+🖼️ Background Remover
+Remove the background from images—perfect for IDs, presentations, or any clean cutout you need.
+Currently supports human-only segmentation using ML Kit's Selfie Segmentation (offline!).

 🔮 Coming Soon...

-Here’s what’s cooking:

-🎙 Speech to Text
-Record your voice and turn it into editable text.
-No typing needed.

 🧠 Flashcard Generator
-Automatically create study flashcards from your documents or notes.
+Generate smart flashcards directly from your notes or documents—perfect for quick reviews.

 📅 To-Do List + Calendar Integration
-Keep track of tasks, exams, and deadlines—all in one place.
+Organize tasks, exam schedules, and deadlines—all in one synced view.

 🤖 Offline AI Study Buddy
-A smart assistant you can talk to—works offline, helps you review, and mimics a real-time convo like a virtual study partner.
+Talk to a smart assistant that works offline.
+It’ll help you review, explain concepts, and even chat like a virtual study partner.
+No Wi-Fi?
+No problem.

-🛠 Tech Stuff
+🛠 Tech Stack
+Language: Java

-• Built with Java in Android Studio
+IDE: Android Studio
-• Uses XML for the layouts and design

-• OCR for text recognition (camera calculator)
+UI: XML-based layouts

+OCR: ML Kit Text Recognition (Camera Calculator)

-• Android’s native PdfDocument for PDF generation
+PDF Generation: Android’s native PdfDocument

+Speech Recognition: Android’s SpeechRecognizer API

+Background Removal: ML Kit Selfie Segmentation

-• Version control via Git + GitHub
+Version Control: Git + GitHub

 🤝 Wanna Contribute?

-This is still a work-in-progress, so any ideas, suggestions, or pull requests are more than welcome!
+Still very much a work-in-progress—your suggestions, ideas, or pull requests are always welcome!

-Thanks for checking it out! 🙌
+Thanks for checking out StuDie! 🙌
 Let’s build something awesome for students, by a student.